By: Katie Johns

 On the other hand, Internet of Things (IoT) refers to devices that are interrelated and transfer data over a network.
 IoT devices do not require computer or human interaction devices, and is already made a debut in daily lifestyle products across the world.
 IoT devices rely heavily on Internet connectivity.

 Artificial Intelligence (AI), in this case, can hugely help to aggregate the flood of data.
 AI has the capability to provide analytics that is required to extract meaningful Big Data.
-Big data is critical knowledge provider for AI to continue to learn and become more intelligent.
+Big data is critical knowledge provider for Artificial Intelligence (AI) to continue to learn and become more intelligent.

 Why is Big Data important?
 Since it can manage data set that is large and complex, which traditional data processing applications are incapable of managing.
 Data needs to be analyzed, curated, searched, shared, stored, transferred, updated and transferred.
 Big Data is needed to enhance the capacity of AI.